alexei-erm/ML_course_personnal/README.md

-# Selected personal works in data science, optimization and control theory
+# Selected personal works in data science, Machine Learning, optimization, control theory and more

 For future reference and re-usability